azizkhanp/interview-questions/README.md

 #ip route

 7. how to set sticky bit. what is the diff b/w small s and S?
+Only applicable to Dir

-#chmod o+t file/dir
+#chmod o+t dir
 s-setuid and executable
 S-setuid and non-executable

+8. Setuid/Setgid Special Permissions
+  Applicable to files/Dir
+  chmod u+s file/dir
+  chmode g+s file/dir

-8. which file is used to specify the default gateway?
+9. which file is used to specify the default gateway?
 #/etc/sysconfig/network

-9. in RHEL-7, how to switch b/w two runlevels
+10. in RHEL-7, how to switch b/w two run levels
 #systemctl isolate runlevel3.target
 #systemctl set-default multi-user.target
 #systemctl get-default

+11. Run Levels
+   init0 -- power off
+   init1 -- single-user mode
+   init2 -- Multiple user mode with no N/W.
+   init3 -- Multiple user modes under the command line interface and N/W. init4 -- User-definable.
+   init5 -- Multiple user mode under GUI (graphical user interface) and this is the standard runlevel for most of the LINUX-based systems. init6 -- Reboot/restart

-10. what is NFS?
+12. what is NFS?
 How to configure, ports
 2049
-11. nice value?
+13. nice value?
 How to set it?
 #nice value is the priority of a process -20 to 19
 #nice -n 5 cmd

-13. how will u rollback the packages after patching
+14. how will u rollback the packages after patching
 #yum history
 #yum history info 8
 #yum history undo 8

-14. How to convert ext3 file system to ext4 without any data loss
+15. How to convert ext3 file system to ext4 without any data loss
 #umount /dev/sda5
 #tune2fs -O extents,uninit_bg,dir_index /dev/sda5
 #fsck -pf /dev/sda5
 #e2fsck -f /dev/sda5
 #mount -t ext4 /dev/sda5 /new

-15. what is a Linux kernel?
+16. what is a Linux kernel?
 Can we edit it?
-16. what are system utilities?
+17. what are system utilities?
-17. what are system libraries?
+18. what are system libraries?
-18. Diff b/w unix vs Linux?
+19. Diff b/w unix vs Linux?
-19. what is heap memory(heap space)?
+20. what is heap memory(heap space)?
-20. swap space?
+21. swap space?
-21. linux loader(LILO)?
+22. linux loader(LILO)?
-22. what are modes in linux? (mode 0....)
-23. Diff b/w cron vs ana-cron?
+24. Diff b/w cron vs ana-cron?
-24. user account locked?
+25. user account locked?
+    Account Expired:/Account Password Expired: chage -l username Password locked : passwd -l username or /etc/shadow ! , passwd -S username , passwd -u username User lock: usermod --lock username , usermod --unlock username Failed Login Attempts: /etc/security/faillock.conf
+    Account is Expired Due to Inactivity: /etc/default/useradd
+    logs: grep username /var/log/auth.log

-25. what are ACL in linux?
+26. what is ACL in Linux?
-26. How do you get the top 10 lines of your file?
+27. How do you get the top 10 lines of your file?
+     head -n 10 <FN>
-27. How do you access the live logs of your file, such as TOCA log or Apache do log, to see exactly what is being recorded in the file?
+28. How do you access the live logs of your file, such as TOCA log or Apache do log, to see exactly what is being recorded in the file?
+     tail -f <FN>

 1. Diff b/w bash and dash
 2.Diff b/w hardlink and softlink